What Does it Take to be in the Top 0.1% of Professional Athletes?

 A conversation with a professional tennis coach David Sammel by Robert Wilcocks of https://wilcocksandwilcocks.co.uk

-Robert: David has a wealth of knowledge and experience to tap into, and so I thought I would share the detail of one of our recent conversations about success, balance, and mindset.
+Robert: David has a wealth of knowledge and experience to tap into, and so I thought I would share the detail of one of our recent conversations about success, balance, and mindset that can also be considered a tennis tips for beginners.

 "To be at the top, you need a sharp focus and clear mind.
 Complexity will not help any top athlete perform at their best."